Siddharth (actor): Other work and media image

 In Rediff.coms "Top Telugu Actors" list, Siddharth was placed 5th in 2006.
 In its "Top Tamil Actors" list, he was placed 5th in 2012.
 In the Chennai Times Most Desirable Men list, Siddharth was placed 12th in 2015, 13th in 2016, 14th in 2017 and 16th in 2018.
 In the Hyderabad Times Most Desirable Men list, he was placed 29th in 2016.
 Siddharth lend his support to various causes.
 In 2013, he gave his voice for an HIV/AIDS education animated software tutorial created by the nonprofit organization TeachAids.
 Siddharth actively coordinated relief measures, organized supplies, and helped those stranded in the 2015 South India floods.
 He also lend his voice to "Spirit of Chennai", a song made as a flood relief anthem in response to the floods.
 Siddharth is a celebrity endorser for several brands such as Frooti, Lux and Cinthol.

+Etaki Entertainment

+Siddharth produces films under the company Etaki Entertainment.
+It derives its name from the Bengali word "Etaki", which was the first word Siddharth recorded for a Bengali commercial during his stint as a child model.
+Since the term is a question, he made the company's logo a question mark.

 Personal life

 In November 2003, Siddharth married Meghna after growing up together in New Delhi.
 The couple divorced in January 2007.

 Siddharth met actress Aditi Rao Hydari while working on the film Maha Samudram (2021), and the two began dating the same year.
 The couple announced their engagement on 28 March 2024.
 Siddharth married Hydari on 16 September 2024 at Sri Ranganayaka Swamy Temple, Wanaparthy.